 Start Data Stream in the upper left hand corner.

 You should see data streaming into the GUI, try running your fingers along the electrode pins at the top of your board.

 You should see the 8 (or 16 if you're using a Daisy module) channels on the Time Series widget behave chaotically in response to you touching the pins and all the traces of the FFT graph on the upper right should instantly shift upwards.

-If this is the case, congratulations; you are now connected to your Cyton board.
+If this is the case, congratulations!
+You are now connected to your Cyton board.
 It's time to see some brain waves!
-Learn about the Time Series and other built-in widgets' function in the GUI Widget Guide.
+Learn about the Time Series and other built-in widgets in the GUI Widget Guide.